-There are hundreds of things to see and do in Bath.
-Here’s an easy top ten to get you started.
-And here’s a top tip: enjoy them at their best by visiting midweek.
+There are hundreds of things to see and do in Bath, but here’s an easy top ten to get you started.
+Top tip: visit midweek to enjoy them at their best.

 1. Visit the Roman Baths

 Immerse yourself in history and see how Bath’s former residents relaxed all those centuries ago.
 Interactive exhibits and CGI reconstructions bring this unique ancient site back to life, showing how important the baths were to our Roman ancestors.
-Make sure you stop into the World Heritage Centre to learn more about Bath as a UNESCO World Heritage Site and discover what makes the city so special.
+Make sure you stop by the World Heritage Centre alongside the Baths on York Street to learn more about the city as a UNESCO World Heritage Site and discover what makes it so special.

 Image - Roman Baths, credit Colin Hawkins